The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Background

 \section{Background}

-Source address validation was proposed in 2000 in RFC 2827 as a result of a growing number of DDoS attacks.
-The RFC defined the notion of ingress filtering---discarding any packets with source addresses not following filtering rules.
-This operation is the most effective when applied at the network edge~\cite{Ferguson:2000:NIF:RFC2827}.
-RFC 3704 proposed different ways to implement SAV including static access control lists (ACLs) and reverse path forwarding \cite{Baker:2004:IFM:RFC3704}.
-Packet filtering can be applied in two directions: inbound to a customer (coming from the outside to the customer network) and outbound from a customer (coming from inside the customer network to the outside).
-The lack of SAV in any of these directions may result in different~security~threats.
+The first prominent DoS attacks started appearing in the 1990s, even though the Internet was still relatively small.
+These attacks included ICMP echo, SYN, and UDP floods, among others~\cite{2000dos}.
+As the Internet community was concerned about effective ways to fight such attacks, in 2000 Senie and Ferguson proposed network ingress filtering (documented in the Best Current Practice 38~\cite{Ferguson:2000:NIF:RFC2827}) as a means of mitigating DoS attacks involving source IP address spoofing.
+The proposed solution was to only allow traffic ``which originates from a downstream network to known, and intentionally advertised, prefix(es).'' \cite{Ferguson:2000:NIF:RFC2827} If deployed universally, it would greatly decrease the effectiveness of spoofing attacks.
+However, the authors acknowledged that in some cases, such as asymmetric routing, multihoming, or mobile IP, implementing ingress filtering is challenging.
+In the subsequent Best Current Practice 84~\cite{Baker:2004:IFM:RFC3704}, Baker and Savola presented several ways to implement ingress filtering: static ingress access lists and reverse path forwarding.

+Ingress filtering, commonly referred to as Source Address Validation (SAV)~\cite{tracefilter}, can be applied in two directions with respect to a given network: \textit{outbound} (to prevent spoofed packets from leaving the network) and \textit{inbound} (to drop spoofed packets coming from outside the network).
+These two ways of deploying SAV protect networks from different threats.

-Attackers benefit from the absence of outbound SAV to launch DDoS attacks, in particular, amplification attacks.
-Adversaries make use of public services prone to amplification~\cite{hell} to which they send requests on behalf of their victims by spoofing their source IP addresses.
-The victim is then overloaded with the traffic coming from the services rather than from the attacker.
-In this scenario, the origin of the attack is not traceable.
-One of the most successful attacks against GitHub resulted in traffic of 1.35 Tbps: attackers redirected Memcached responses by spoofing their source addresses~\cite{github}.
-In such scenarios, spoofed source addresses are usually random globally routable IPs.
-In some cases, to impersonate an internal host, a spoofed IP address may be from the inside target network, which reveals the absence of inbound SAV~\cite{Baker:2004:IFM:RFC3704}.
+First, attackers benefit from the absence of \textit{outbound} SAV to launch amplification and reflection DDoS attacks based on IP spoofing.
+They randomly choose globally routable addresses as sources and overload target services, effectively making them unable to process genuine requests.
+Alternatively, they use open services prone to amplification~\cite{hell,Kuhrer:2014:EHR:2671225.2671233} to which they send requests with the source IP address of the victim.
+Consequently, the victim is overloaded with the traffic coming from reflection/amplification services rather than directly from attackers or botnets controlled by them.
+In both scenarios, the origin of the attack is not traceable.
+One of the most successful attacks against Google resulted in 2.5 Tb/s traffic~\cite{googleddos}.
+Attackers sent spoofed requests with Google IP addresses as sources to 180K CLDAP, DNS, and SNMP servers.